 Long-Term Impacts of the Explosion in Beirut

 The explosion in Beirut has launched Lebanon into a series of severe shortages when resources were already tight.
 After predictions of a low harvest in the months to come with rising crop prices, experts were already concerned about food security for Lebanon’s vulnerable.
 However, the explosion in Beirut destroyed 15,000 metric tons of wheat stored in nearby silos.
 In response, various world leaders convened a summit to pledge funds toward the country.
-They aim to respond both to the disaster as well as to COVID-19’s strain on the nation’s economy and healthcare system.
+Their aim is to respond to both the disaster and COVID-19’s strain on the nation’s economy and health care system.

-Before the explosion, Beirut’s healthcare system was already under pressure from the country’s economic downturn.
+Before the explosion, Beirut’s health care system was already under pressure from the country’s economic downturn.
 By destroying five major hospitals and 12 primary healthcare centers, the explosion in Beirut further strained this system.
-Lebanon’s major drug supply was also destroyed, leaving the country with a crippling shortage of essential medications while demand skyrocketed.
+Lebanon’s major drug supply also experienced destruction, leaving the country with a crippling shortage of essential medications while demand skyrocketed.